 about me

-my research lives at the intersection of memory, decision making, and individual differences. i’m interested in understanding how people make seemingly mundane decisions with limited, fuzzy, or conflicting evidence across various domains (e.g., memory, perception, language). outside of my own areas of research, i also try to stay up to date on metacognition/consciousness, misinformation, meta-science, and Rstats.
+My research lives at the intersection of memory, decision making, and individual differences.
+I’m interested in understanding how people make seemingly mundane decisions with limited, fuzzy, or contradictory evidence across various domains (e.g., memory, perception, language).
+Although I currently use recognition memory most often as the vessel to study decision-making, I am also interested in metacognition (how it is involved in decision-making), misinformation (how individual differences in decision-making processes help us understand vulnerability to misinfo), meta-science, and Rstats.

-my current project investigates how people evaluate and incorporate external memory aids (e.g., base rate, feedback) to achieve optimal decision making over time, why people exhibit varying levels of decisional flexibility/adaptability, and what optimality means in a contradiction-ridden world.
+My current project examines how people evaluate and incorporate external memory information (e.g., base rate and feedback) to achieve "optimal" decision making over time, why people exhibit varying levels of decisional flexibility/adaptability, and what /optimality/ means across contexts.

-my background is in cognitive psychology, with some training in cognitive neuroscience, though i still prefer behavioral methods in my own projects. i refer to myself a cognitive scientist, a psychologist, a cognitive neuroscientist, or a decision-making researcher interchangeably, depending on the occasion
+My background is in cognitive psychology, with some training in cognitive neuroscience, though I still prefer behavioral methods in my own projects.
+I call myself a cognitive scientist, a psychologist, a cognitive neuroscientist, or a decision-making researcher interchangeably, depending on the occasion.

 cv: view/download (pdf)